rsdoiel/antenna/pacific.md

 ---

-## UH launches AI Planning Group to equip students, faculty across 10 campuses
+## UH launching AI Planning Group to equip students, faculty across 10 campuses

 date: 2025-06-25, from: University of Hawaiʻi News

 <p>The initiative aims to prepare <abbr>UH</abbr> students for a workforce where <abbr>AI</abbr> is rapidly reshaping jobs and the economy,</p>
-The post <a href="https://www.hawaii.edu/news/2025/06/25/uh-launches-ai-planning-group/"><abbr>UH</abbr> launches <abbr>AI</abbr> Planning Group to equip students, faculty across 10 campuses</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2025/06/25/uh-launches-ai-planning-group/"><abbr>UH</abbr> launching <abbr>AI</abbr> Planning Group to equip students, faculty across 10 campuses</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>